Brumix/stockApi/README.md

         - store position(buy,sell) [Add,Edit,Delete]
         - centralized wallet
         - real time stocks prices
-        - get news related to the stocks that the user bought
-        - get wallet from famous investors
         - calculate profit or lost for each position

 ## Non Functional Requirements